Religion, Spirituality, and the

 and Christian Theological Seminary) will direct the seminar.
-The faculty are Dr. Hilene Flanzbaum, Dr. Elizabeth Mix and Dr. Michael Sells, professors of creative writing, religion, art, music, dance and theater respectively, from Butler University and Dr. Frank Burch Brown, theologian on faculty theologian on faculty from Christian Theological Seminary.
+The faculty for round one was Dr. Hilene Flanzbaum, Dr. Elizabeth Mix and Dr. Michael Sells, professors of creative writing, religion, art, music, dance and theater respectively, from Butler University and Dr. Frank Burch Brown, theologian on faculty from Christian Theological Seminary.
 The